aws/amazon-documentdb-odbc-driver/src/markdown/setup/developer-guide.md

       E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`.
    9. You are ready to run the tests.
       E.g. `/documentdb-odbc/build/odbc/bin/ignite-odbc-tests --catch_system_errors=false`.
+## Code Coverage

+### MacOS/Linux
+To generate code coverage reports you to need to use the debug builds for macOS/Linux, run the tests and use `gcovr` to compile the report.
+For an installation guide and how to use it look at the official (documentation)[https://gcovr.com/en/stable/index.html].
+If you want to check a detailed report generate the with `--html-details` option.

+### Windows
+OpenCppCoverage is used to generate code coverage for windows, for more information check it in the official (documentation)[https://github.com/OpenCppCoverage/OpenCppCoverage]